Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 twine upload dist/<.WHL FILE>
 ```

 You will then be prompted for a username and password.
 Use the credentials for your PyPi account.
-Then, your package is uploaded and viewable at the link provided!
+Then, your package is uploaded and viewable at the link provided in the output!

 :::tip Note
 Before you build a new wheel, it's good practice to clean up your previous build.